Luk4x/yoga-app/README.md

 # Yoga App

 ## About
-Yoga App Intro page and LogIn/SignUp interface and navigation system using HTML and CSS.
+YogaApp Intro, LogIn and SignUp pages created with HTML and CSS.
+I also made a basic navigation system between them and added some animations.

 ## Result
 <img src="./assets/result/result3.png" alt="result">